ismayilibrahimov/design-patterns/README.md

 This repository contains simple and practical examples of **Design Patterns** implemented in **Java**.
 The goal is to help developers understand the core ideas behind each pattern through clear and minimal code examples.

-Every week, a new design pattern will be added with a short, focused example.

 ---

 ## 🧩 Implemented Patterns